 II.
 Changes to the face value of non-convertible securities:

-Chapter V of the Operational Circular, vide SEBI circular dated October 28, 2022, has been amended, such that the face value of each debt security or non-convertible redeemable preference share issued on a private placement basis (unlisted or listed) has been reduced from INR 10 lakh to INR 1 lakh.
+Chapter V of the Operational Circular, vide SEBI circular dated October 28, 2022, has been amended, such that the face value of each listed debt security or non-convertible redeemable preference share issued on a private placement basis has been reduced from INR 10 lakh to INR 1 lakh.
 SEBI has provided issuers, who have filed shelf placement memorandums that are valid as on January 01, 2023, with the option of issuing such non-convertible securities with a face value of either INR 1 lakh or INR 10 lakh at the time of raising funds through tranche placement memorandum(s).
 The reduction of the face value will improve access to the debt securities market and improve retail participation in the space.

 III.
 Changes to specifications related to ISINs for debt securities: